kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 these changes.

 Note that proposal will NOT change:
-* backoff behavior for Pods transitioning from the "Success" state -- see [here in Alternatives Considered](#on-success-and-the-10-minute-recovery-threshold)
+* backoff behavior for Pods transitioning from the "Success" state differently from those transitioning from a "Failed" state -- see [here in Alternatives Considered](#on-success-and-the-10-minute-recovery-threshold)
 * the time Kubernetes waits before resetting the backoff counter -- see the [here inAlternatives Considered](#on-success-and-the-10-minute-recovery-threshold)